Certificate Root Stores: An Area of Unity or Disparity?: Government Certificates

 The above data accounts for certificates that have the words \emph{Government}, \emph{National}, \emph{Federal}, \emph{GRCA},\footnote{Stands for Government Root Certification Authority.} and a government name in the \texttt{subject} field of the certificate.
 We manually verified that all resultant certificates do belong to governments.
 However, it is possible that we missed other government-controlled certificates.
 The are two reasons for that.

-First, even if a certificate is not directly issued by a government, the issuing organization could be influenced to some degree by the government.
-This includes telecommunication providers that are forced to comply with overreaching laws in some jurisdictions, or those relying on some form of government support.
-For example, Deutsche Telekom is 32\% owned by the German government, and has at least two root certificates in all root stores.\footnote{\url{https://wiki.mozilla.org/CA:GovernmentCAs}} This is not counted above (in Fig.~\ref{fig:govorg}).
+First, even if a certificate is not directly issued by a government, the issuing organization could be partially owned by the government.
+For example, Deutsche Telekom is $\sim$32\% owned by the German government, and has at least two root certificates in all root stores.\footnote{\url{https://wiki.mozilla.org/CA:GovernmentCAs}} This is not counted in Fig.~\ref{fig:govorg}.

 Second, certificate cross-signing leads to the indirect expansion of trust.
+However, CT-logs can alleviate this concern.
 Hiller \etal~\cite{hiller2020boon} highlight that certificates signed by the US government's Federal PKI (FPKI) organizations were being trusted on Mozilla products despite the absence of FPKI certificates from Mozilla's root store.
 Data on government certificates in root stores alone is thus inadequate to identify the full extent of trusted governments, and the impact of cross-signatures on expanding the trust of government roots requires further investigation.

 For the above two reasons, the numbers on government root certificates we report herein reflect a lower bound on the extent of government control over the vendors' root stores.